olufunbi/Bitso-QA-Assesment/README.md

 ### Steps to run the repo

+The End-to-End tests are contained within the Cypress folder, within the Integration folder.

+The screenshots taken when the precondition was executed manually are contained are within the `Manaul_Precondition` folder

 Run `npm install` to install npm

 Run `npx cypress open` to open up the Cypress local runnner and run the repo locally.